TAS-project/frontend/README.md

 # how to run code of frontend and backend in your vscode

+run step 1 and 2 together to see the resut.

 1- Step 1 : clone frontend

 make a folder you want to put the frontend react js code which cloned from github in it.